Death Classification: Line of Duty Death

 On December 11, 1928, Borner, Cook and Dixon were apprehended and booked for murder after making a full confession.
 On December 12, 1928 all three were held to the Grand Jury by the Coroner, Dixon as principal and the other two as accessories.
 Dixon was also identified as the murderer of Peter Lynch, a druggist, on November 14, 1928 and William Piun, a patron in another drug store, on November 10, 1928.
 On August 9, 1928, Dixon was sentenced to life in the Illinois State Penitentiary at Joliet by Judge J. Sullivan.
 On August 9, 1929, both Barner’s and Cook’s cases were stricken off the record by Judge J. Sullivan.

-Officer Lynch was waked at his residence located at 7758 South Ada Street and his funeral mass was held in Requiem at St. Sabina Church located at 1210 West 78th Place.
+Officer Lynch was waked at his residence located at 7758 South Ada Street.
+His funeral mass was held in Requiem at St. Sabina Church located at 1210 West 78th Place.
 He was laid to rest on December 11, 1928 in Mount Olivet Catholic Cemetery, 2755 West 111th Street, Chicago, Illinois.

 Patrolman Michael James Lynch, born December 17, 1892, received his Probationary Appointment to the Chicago Police Department on July 11, 1922.